-In this part of the study, children and parents are asked to tell us about their experiences of living with rolandic epilepsy.
-We’re interested to learn about their experiences of taking the study medication, how they/their child is sleeping, and the impact of epilepsy on them/their child’s learning.
+In this part of the CASTLE Sleep-E, we will ask children and parents to tell us about their experiences of living with Rolandic epilepsy.
+We’re interested to learn about:

 We want to find out more about their experiences of taking part in the study including things like deciding whether to take part in the study and what, if anything, concerned them about the study.